-Continue following the same bedtime routine as always but do not forget to add this last step: tell your child that he should stay in bed until you come for him in the morning.
+Continue following the same bedtime routine, but do not forget to add this last step: tell your child that he should stay in bed until you come for him in the morning.

-Once your toddler is lying down in his bed and you have completed the routine, praise him for following the instructions, give him a big kiss a hug and gently leave the room.
+Once your toddler is lying down on his bed and you have completed the routine, praise him for following the instructions, give him a big kiss, a hug, and gently leave the room.

 Don’t forget to tell your little one you’ll look out for him at night.
 This will give him a sense of tranquility and safety.

-We all know that sleep is an important part of our lives – so much that in fact we spend about 1/3 of our lives asleep.
+We all know that sleep is an important part of our lives -in fact we spend about 1/3 of our lives sleeping.
 When you are well rested you feel happier, more alert, and more energetic.
 In other words, sleep is necessary for the brain and body to repair and develop properly, and that is especially true during the fist years of life.
-Quality periods of sleep are just as important to your baby as the food you provide!
+Quality periods of sleep are just as important for your baby as the food you provide!

-As parents, you may have witnessed first-hand the effects of a missed nap or a bedtime delay – it’s not a pleasant experience.
-Lack of sleep not only impacts your baby’s mood, but also his attentiveness and concentration – which ultimately affects his learning and growth.
-When your baby is awake, every sound and movement is a new experience for him that will require energy to process.
+As parents, you may have witnessed first-hand the effects of a missed nap or a bedtime delay –it’s not a pleasant experience.
+The lack of sleep not only has an impact in your baby’s mood, but also in his attentiveness and concentration –which ultimately affects his learning and growth.
+When your baby is awake, every sound and movement is a new experience for which he will require energy to process.

 We know that babies devote most of their time to sleeping, right?
 But have you ever wondered how much of what you and your baby do together during the day, especially the learning moments, he will be able to remember?
-Is there an optimal time during the day that you should be teaching him new skills that will stay for the long term?
+Is there an optimal time during the day when you should be teaching him new skills?